 Place the turkey breast side up on a carving board with the legs facing you.
 Using a carving knife, cut through the skin between the breast and thigh.
 Locate the thigh joint and cut through it to remove the drumstick.

 Leave the thighs and wings on the bird to stabilize it.
 Just above the thigh and wing, carve a deep horizontal cut through the breast to the bone to create a base cut.
 Next cut down along the breastbone to meet the horizontal cut so you can remove the breast half in one piece.
 Repeat on the other side to remove the second breast half.

 Place one of breast halves flat on a cutting surface and slice it crosswise to cut into medallions.
 Repeat with second half.

 Remove the thighs and wings

 Pry each thigh from the joint; then, use the knife to remove the thigh.
 Locate the joint between each wing and the breastbone and cut through the joints to remove the wings.

 Transfer the meat to a platter

-Arrange the turkey on a platter, placing the dark meat on one side and the sliced white breast meat on the other.
-Garnish with sprigs of fresh herbs if you'd like.
+Arrange the turkey on a platter or a clean carving board, placing the dark meat on one side and the sliced white breast meat on the other.
+Garnish with sprigs of fresh herbs, food-safe leaves or fresh fruit if desired.